alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>JAW - prototype implementation of property graphs for JavaScript based on the esprima parser, and the EsTree SpiderMonkey Spec.
 JAW can be used for analyzing the client-side of web applications and JavaScript-based programs: https://github.com/SoheilKhodayari/JAW</li>
   <li>graphicator - a GraphQL "scraper" / extractor.
 The tool iterates over the introspection document returned by the targeted GraphQL endpoint, and then re-structures the schema in an internal form so it can re-create the supported queries: https://github.com/cybervelia/graphicator</li>
   <li>caido - A lightweight web security auditing toolkit built from the ground up in Rust: https://caido.io/</li>
+  <li>firefly - an advanced black-box fuzzer and not just a standard asset discovery tool.
+Firefly provides the advantage of testing a target with a large number of built-in checks to detect behaviors in the target: https://github.com/Brum3ns/firefly</li>
+  <li>recollapse - a helper tool for black-box regex fuzzing to bypass validations and discover normalizations in web applications: https://github.com/0xacb/recollapse</li>
+  <li>IPRotate_Burp_Extension - Extension for Burp Suite which uses AWS API Gateway to change your IP on every request: https://github.com/RhinoSecurityLabs/IPRotate_Burp_Extension</li>
+  <li>waf-bypass - an open source tool to analyze the security of any WAF for False Positives and False Negatives using predefined and customizable payloads: https://github.com/nemesida-waf/waf-bypass</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>